For student year

 Summary

 You play a key role in helping your students to develop emotional literacy, which is the ability to identify, understand and respond to one’s emotions.
 Some students, including those on the autism spectrum, often struggle to recognise and understand their own emotions and the emotions of others.
-This can lead to larger behaviour concerns within your classroom or other students not understanding why their school friend doesn’t understand.
+This can lead to larger behaviour concerns within your classroom.
 By supporting your whole class in developing emotional literacy, you can allow discussion about emotions and establish a deeper understanding.
 Emotional literacy is essential for all children to understand that the emotion they feel is neither good or bad, and to understand how to process emotions in a healthy way.
 This creates empathy and kindness within your classroom.

 How the practice works